Chapter 9: Contract costs

 Modification of a contract for goods (2)

-An entity commits to selling 120 products to a customer for CU12,000 (CU100 per product), with the products transferred to the customer over a six-month period.
-Control of each product is transferred at a specific point in time.
-Subsequently, after the entity has already transferred control of 60 products to the customer, the contract undergoes modification, necessitating the delivery of an additional 30 products (a total of 150 identical products) to the customer.
-These additional 30 products were not initially included in the contract.
+An entity promises to sell 120 products to a customer for CU12,000 (CU100 per product).
+The products are transferred to the customer over a six-month period.
+The entity transfers control of each product at a point in time.
+After the entity has transferred control of 60 products to the customer, the contract is modified to require the delivery of an additional 30 products (a total of 150 identical products) to the customer.
+The additional 30 products were not included in the initial contract.

 Case B – Additional products for a price that does not reflect the stand-alone selling price